j2store/docs/content/docs/troubleshooting-guide/troubleshoot-translate-related-issues.md

 category: "troubleshooting guide"
 ---

-**1. Did you download and installed the translations for your language from our website ?**
+### 1. Did you download and installed the translations for your language from our website ?

-If not, go to <link-text url ="http://j2store.org/translations.html" traget = "_blank" rel = "noopener"> click here </link-text>
+If not, go to <link-text url="http://j2store.org/translations.html" traget="_blank" rel="noopener"> click here </link-text>

 Do you see your language listed?

 If your language is 100% complete, go head and download the language pack and install it using the Joomla installer.
 Yes you read it correct.
 Via the JOOMLA installer.

-If your language is not complete, please translate the strings by following the guide at <link-text url ="https://www.j2store.org/support/user-guide/translate-j2store-in-your-language.html" traget = "_blank" rel="noopener"> click here </link-text>
+If your language is not complete, please translate the strings by following the guide at <link-text url="https://www.j2store.org/support/user-guide/translate-j2store-in-your-language.html" traget="_blank" rel="noopener"> click here </link-text>

-**2. Did you set your site Default language to your language in Language manager?**
+### 2. Did you set your site Default language to your language in Language manager?

 * Go to Joomla administrator->Extensions->Language Manager